elakorkmaz/nycda-backend-exam/README.md

 ### 1- Why do we should include script tags at the very end of an html file, before closing </body>?

 So the static content is loaded before the dynamic content.
-This makes the page faster to load and makes sure it is displayed also when the js is not working.
+This makes the page faster to load and makes sure it is displayed also when the js is not working properly.

 ### 2 - What is a middleware?